sa2c/git-demystified/_episodes/03-reset-and-checkout.md

 {: .language-bash}
 This command would likely be too much information for all but a simple repository, but in this case it's exactly what we need.

+# Reset
+The reset command is used to manipulate the state of the three trees (working directory, staging area and current commit).

 ## Reset soft
-Let's say that we decide after creating the commits that this is too granular.
+Let's say that we decide after creating the commits we saw previously are too granular.
 We created the last three commits independently when we were writing the file, but actually, since they're on the same line, it now makes sense to us to group them logically into a single commit.
 Let's do this with the reset command
 ~~~
 $ git reset --soft HEAD~3
 ~~~